Key Stage 4 subjects

 - To provide enrichment opportunities to foster responsible global citizens who would positively contribute to society. (enrichment)

-- To encourage a creative approach to language learning and instilling students with a growth mindset. (creativity)
+- To encourage a creative approach to language learning and instill students with a growth mindset. (creativity)

 Geography